 If you haven’t already received it, Chase should be sending you a pamphlet (Doctor of Credit has a picture of one here) that makes this part of the analysis a little easier.
 Take a look in the pamphlet as well as/or in your online account to see how many Ultimate Reward points you earned aside from the sign up bonus.
 How many you earned coupled with how much you value Ultimate Rewards will help you place a value on this benefit.
 For reference, we value them at 2 cents each when transferred to airline partners, but you can of course also redeem them for 1.5 cents like cash on airfare, hotels, car rentals, and cruises.

 TSA PreCheck/Global Entry Statement Credit

-If you haven’t already applied for Global Entry or TSA PreCheck in the past year, you still can and receive a $100 statement credit for covering the fee.
+If you haven’t already applied for Global Entry or TSA PreCheck in the past year, you still can and receive up to a $100 statement credit for covering the fee.
 Whether or not you consider this benefit as offsetting the annual fee depends on how much value saving time/energy/stress in the airport.

 Read about Scott’s experience in How and Why I Got Global Entry.

 The Sapphire Reserve also comes with various travel protection benefits.
 Read all about them in Travel Protection Benefits of Chase Cards to help you evaluate how much the benefit is worth to you.